-Many traditional companies see the enormous opportunities in using e-commerce sites, especially e-stores, as ways to reach customers outside the traditional business channels.
+Many traditional companies see the enormous opportunities in using e-commerce sites as ways to reach customers outside the traditional business channels.
 Simply running an e-commerce site will not improve customer satisfaction and retention, however.
 While a user-friendly e-commerce site may attract new customers and strengthen relationships with existing customers, a poorly designed or implemented site may drive away potential customers and damage relationships with current customers.
 Because of this, businesses should approach e-commerce sites as new markets, where companies must open and maintain the lines of communication with new, and existing, customers.

+Activities at e-commerce sites as well as other web sites are usually recorded via web logs.
+This is the most common technology used at this time to collect information regarding site activities.
+From an analysis perspective, collected data should reflect user sessions properly.
 Assuming that user sessions in web logs are constructed by appropriate technology, we must first clean the web logs to remove redundant information.
 Parsing the cleaned web logs and inserting the data into a repository (data warehouse or relational database) is the next step in the analysis process.
-Data stored in a repository can easily be used for frequency analysis with proven database technologies to create excellent summary reports.
+Data stored in a repository can easily be used for descriptive statistics (frequency analysis) with proven database technologies to create excellent summary reports.
 However, when it comes to analyzing the sequences, even with well defined process flows, the number of nested queries required to follow the processes step by step within a relational database framework make the analysis prohibitively expensive.
 This expense, combined with the fact that simple database queries are unlikely to discover hidden sequences and relationships within the data, make it important to use an effective sequence mining algorithm to analyze the data contained within the web logs.
-We propose a parallel sequence mining algorithm based on [20, 21].
-There are several major differences in this paper compared to earlier work [20, 21].
-Differences and improvements can be summarized as follows: